fastapi/typer/docs/tutorial/subcommands/name-and-help.md

   --help                Show this message and exit.

 Commands:
-  call-users  Help from callback for users.
+  users  Help from callback for users.

-// Check the call-users command help
+// Check the users command help
-$ python main.py call-users --help
+$ python main.py users --help

 // Notice the main help text
-Usage: main.py call-users [OPTIONS] COMMAND [ARGS]...
+Usage: main.py users [OPTIONS] COMMAND [ARGS]...

   Help from callback for users.